Tiantai Temple (Shijiazhuang)

 Tiantai Temple (天台寺 (天臺寺, Tiāntaí Sì)) is a Buddhist temple located in Gaocheng District of Shijiazhuang, Hebei, China.

 History

-The original temple dates back to the Zhenguan period of the Tang dynasty, while Tiantai master Zhang'an (章安) came to here to disseminate Lotus Sutra.
-The temple was gradually fell into ruin during the Chinese Civil War and was completely destroyed in 1985.
-Tiantai Temple was rebuilt in 1990, under the support of local Buddhist believers.
+The original temple dates back to the Zhenguan period of the Tang dynasty, while Tiantai master Zhang'an (章安) came here to disseminate the Lotus Sutra.
+The temple gradually fell into ruin during the Chinese Civil War and was completely destroyed in 1985.
+Tiantai Temple was rebuilt in 1990, with the support of local Buddhist believers.
 In 2013, Guotong (果通) was proposed as the abbot of Tiantai Temple.
 He supervised the reconstruction project.
 The reconstruction took 12 years, and lasted from 2000 to 2012.

 Architecture

-The complex include the following halls: Shanmen, Mahavira Hall, Hall of Four Heavenly Kings, Hall of Ksitigarbha, Bell tower, Drum tower, Hall of Guru, Dharma Hall, Dining Room, etc.
+The complex includes the following halls: Shanmen, Mahavira Hall, Hall of Four Heavenly Kings, Hall of Ksitigarbha, Bell Tower, Drum Tower, Hall of Guru, Dharma Hall, Dining Room, etc.